Here are some amazing ways to simplify group shots

 Pick the Perfect Location

-Try to scope out the location before collecting people together.
+Try to scope out the location before collecting people together to take your group selfie.
 This will help you give clear directions and hold everyone's attention while getting a group photo.
 Look for a scenic backdrop as well as a place that will be out of the way of pedestrians, traffic, and the main event.

-If in doubt, look where the photographer goes during a photoshoot.
-Wait until the official photoshoot is done then use that spot for your spontaneous photo session.
+If you’re at an event, pay attention to where the photographer is taking pictures as this could be the best place for lighting and space Wait until the official photoshoot is done then use that spot for your spontaneous photo session.

 Face the Light

-While the idea of having a stunning sunset in the background might be appealing, your phone probably won't cooperate.
+If you’re out in the open air you may wish to get the sunset or view in the background, however your phone might not cooperate.
 When choosing a spot, face the primary light source from the get-go.
 If needed, everyone can shift a little to the left or right.
 However, facing the light will help eliminate shadows, backlighting, and the need for a flash.

 If the lighting situation is complicated, consider having someone else shine their phone's flashlight from behind the camera.
 This is also a great technique for getting awesome group selfies at night without setting off the flash.